GOnormandie/personalWebsite/content/project/cats/index.md

 <p style='text-align: justify;'>

-<strong> NOTE: This is not meant to be a scientific report, but rather a friendly account of my research project.
+<p style='text-align: justify;'><strong> NOTE: This is not meant to be a scientific report, but rather a friendly account of my research project.
 For more technical details or the scientific report, reach out to me and I will gladly provide te information. </strong>
 </p>